• Menu

 Activities on the Piedra River

 Many outdoor enthusiasts who visit the Piedra River will say the best way to experience the area is to backpack and camp along the water for a few days.
-Since the Piedra is in a more natural, quiet location, it takes a little more effort to get there, and it’s worth the hike to stay a couple of days.
+Since the Piedra River is in a more natural, quiet location, it takes a little more effort to get there, and it’s worth the hike to stay a couple of days.

 Besides hiking, the Piedra River provides excellent whitewater rafting for those experienced on the rapids.
 Furthermore, one of the Piedra River’s unique features is all of the exciting places to fly fish within the canyons, where varieties of trout are plentiful.